Table of contents

 Foreign National Borrowers

-A foreign national is any borrower who is not a U.S. citizen or permanent resident (i.e., does not have a Green Card).
+A foreign national is any borrower who is not a U.S. citizen or permanent resident (i.e., does not have a US Passport or Green Card).
 While many lenders shy away from financing foreign nationals, some DSCR lenders—like OfferMarket—offer programs specifically designed for these borrowers.

 Foreign National Requirements